adnandeakin/SIT719_Improved/README.md

-# 2020-S2
+# SIT719
-This repository provides all the scripts and datasets used in SIT719 - Security And Privacy Issues In Analytics in Trimester 2, Deakin University.
+This repository provides all the scripts and datasets used in SIT719 - Analytics for Security And Privacy, Deakin University.

 ## Content